orsonteodoro/gcf2/README.md

 (Disabled CFI schemes is being used currently for reasons to get a working system up as fast as possible.
 Difficulties with ignore lists disincentivize using them.)
+* Rebuild with USE_LIBCXX_AS_DEFAULT=1 with package.env exceptions if necessary
+to increase CFI coverage -- on hold

 ### Troubleshooting